BrunoZell/CollectiveIntelligence/litepaper.md

 Derive case-tree from all commitments: If people do it don't follow commits, usual inaccuracies or derivations in action execution: show what might happen.
 Especially evaluate how other people will react to you doing or not doing certain things.
 Essentially showing you the practical ramifications of your decisions which takes the burden off from you to understand the social contract and just shows you how your values are effected by the actions of all affecting agents.

+(Political) governance biases induced by the technical architecture of Ask Network:
+a) In support of this goal, transparency of online processes seems a sine qua non.
+In particular, but not only, I am aiming at a clear, brief and natural language description of AI training algorithms and data. (optimization goals (wants), and the +EV-optimizatiion process is explicitly reasoned about and can be automatically described in natural languages, like the why of a decision)
+b) Following the example of Wikimedia, let us strive to maximize the knowledge commons. (maximizing entropy on the knowledge base)
+c) Let’s open up the data sets and algorithms along the lines of the free software movement. (=domain models must be executably open sourced to be used, like smart contracts)
+d) Let’s ensure the practical and legal sovereignty of individuals and groups over the data they produce. (permissionlessness nature, everybody can get a new account no problem, made possible by not requiring more than one MVL to get everything you need (so marginal benefit of a second MVL in your account approaches zero by analyzing the social graph and identify distinct humans), but it still has marginal value to people with less than 1MVL or people who want a new account without economic history (their economic credit and debt they may want to escape from))
+e) Finally, let’s decentralize the governance of online interactions by promoting consensual procedures.
+The social movement that supports the blockchain indicates a possible path here. (ex-ante conversation about wants, proposals, and commitments; only commit when there is consensus.Along with technical crypto-economic consensus about the underlying raw data base)

+essentially it comes down to small, immediate gates (locking the door of your apartment, watching your bags, locking your car, having a 1m people-free sphere around you).
+What the network gets rid of are large scale gates, because coordination liquidity is globally liquid and everyone thus has paid "taxes" in every place that.

 ## Example: Peer to Peer Ride Sharing

 show domain models used: cars, drivers, pickup, street navigation, pickup, dropoff, working schedule, smartphone usage